 1. Provides leadership, liaison activities and resource information for the development and maintenance of programs and instructional projects that articulate between the college and district high schools, including the Technical High School Academy (THSA), 2 + 2 agreements and Project Advance.

 2. Maintains and updates current articulated instructional and program agreements including:

 - organizing and coordinating annual program review and evaluation

 - writing agreements, securing signatures, updating as needed

 - overseeing registration process and recording of grades

 - updating term by term THSA student enrollment information with

 - Accounts Receivable, Bookstore, and Institutional Research

-3. Promote and market partnerships (2+2), Project Advance, THSA to high school district administrators, building principals, counselors, and teachers.
-Coordinate activities with PCC Admissions Coordinators.
-Visit high schools.
-Participate in career fairs, community college parent nights, committees.
-Assist in design of marketing materials.
+3. Promotes and markets partnerships (2+2), Project Advance, THSA to high school district administrators, building principals, counselors, and teachers.
+Coordinates activities with PCC Admissions Coordinators.
+Visits high schools.
+Participates in career fairs, community college parent nights, committees.
+Assists in design of marketing materials.

-4. Provide direct services/liaison to THSA students and high school counselors including coordinating meetings among students, parents, high school counselors, professional/technical program faculty.
-Assist in enrollment of students, including testing, new student orientation, advising, and registration.
-Troubleshoot student problems, i.e., registration, billing, adding/dropping classes.
+4. Provides direct services/liaison to THSA students and high school counselors including coordinating meetings among students, parents, high school counselors, professional/technical program faculty.
+Assists in enrollment of students, including testing, new student orientation, advising, and registration.
+Troubleshoots student problems, i.e., registration, billing, adding/dropping classes.